medic/cht-docs/content/en/contribute/code/core/style-guide-automated-e2e-tests.md

 ### File Structure (spec files)

 Test files should represent a feature within the application.
 Use `describe` to identify the feature and to group helper functions and test cases.
 Use `it` to detail individual test cases covering the feature's functionality.
 It is important that the database is clean and settings are restored once the tests are complete; we re-try the tests if they fail, and we need to make sure that for every new try, the environment is as it was the first time.
+Additionally, each `it` block should be independent of the others, ensuring that any single test case can be rerun on its own and still work as expected.

 Observe how the following example defines a `describe` using the feature name `Immunization Visit`.
-It contains the `before` and `after` hooks to prepare the environment, helper functions, and  two test cases that detail the expected results `should add a new child under 2 years old` and `should submit an immunization visit`.
+It contains constant definitions, helper functions, the `before` and `after` hooks to prepare the environment, and two test cases that detail the expected results `should add a new child under 2 years old` and `should submit an immunization visit`.

 Ex:
 ```
   describe('Immunization Visit', () => {
+    const firstConstant = 'SampleName';
+    const secondConstant = 'SampleValue';
     const firstHelperFunction = () => { .... }
     const secondHelperFunction = () => { .... }